nsnam/ns-3-dev-git/src/traffic-control/doc/queue-discs.rst

   tch.AddInternalQueues (handle, 3, "ns3::DropTailQueue", "MaxSize", StringValue ("1000p"));
   QueueDiscContainer qdiscs = tch.Install (devices);

-The above code adds three internal queues and a packet filter to the root queue disc of type PfifoFast.
+The above code adds three internal queues to the root queue disc of type PfifoFast.
 With the above configuration, the config path of the root queue disc installed on the j-th device of the i-th node (the index of a device is the same as in DeviceList) is: